-Economic and political sociology; international political economy; institutionalist theory; culture
+Economic and political sociology; international political economy; international organizations; globalization; nation states.

-My research and teaching interests include economic and political sociology, international political economy, and the sociology of culture.
-Much of my writing is on the continued relevance of nation states in the age of global capitalism, the design of international organizations (the European Union, NAFTA, etc.), and the contours of American culture.
+My research and teaching interests include economic and political sociology, international political economy, and globalization.
+Much of my writing is on the continued relevance of nation states in the age of globalization, and on the design and workings of international organizations (the European Union, NAFTA, etc.).
 In theoretical terms, most of my work is grounded in historical and sociological institutionalism.

 I have published numerous chapters in edited volumes and articles in journals such as Economy and Society, Journal of European Public Policy, Review of International Political Economy, New Political Economy, Review of International Studies, and Regulation & Governance.

 I have written six books.
 Three are on the distinctiveness of American society even as the world is becoming ever more connected:

 Life Transitions in America (Polity Press 2014).